Code-Institute-Submissions/whos-that-pokemon/README.md

 - [Tablet](https://github.com/orlamadden/whos-that-pokemon/blob/master/wireframes/wireframes-tablet.jpg)
 - [Desktop](https://github.com/orlamadden/whos-that-pokemon/blob/master/wireframes/wireframes-desktop.jpg)

-#### Surface
+### Design Choices

 I wanted to capture the theme of the Pokémon franchise and the essence of the retro Pokémon games for this app.
+The following design choices were made with this requirement:

+#### Font
+There are two fonts being used in this app.
+The default font is Open Sans and is used for most of the content copy.
+The second choice is VT323, which is a monospace font capturing the typography in the retro Pokémon games.
+This font is used in the main quiz container.

+#### Colours
-The typography was also inspired by the retro Pokémon games.
-The colour choice and typography add a friendly, approachable and slightly nostalgic feel to the app.
+The primary colour choice is red and white, similar to the Pokémon brand.
+This was chosen for its friendly, approachable and slightly nostalgic feel for fans of the franchise.

 ---
 ## Features